Коррозионностойкие стали

 By structure:

-• Martensitic steels — are characterized by high hardness, strength and wear resistance.
+• Martensitic steels - characterized by high hardness, strength and wear resistance.
 They are used for the manufacture of cutting tools, elastic elements, fittings and other parts operating under high loads.

-Example: 20X13.
+Example: 20Kh13

-For the main alloying elements:
+By main alloying elements:

-By appointment:
+By purpose:

 • Heat-resistant steels — retain mechanical properties during long-term operation at high temperatures.

-The use of corrosion-resistant steels in the chemical industry
+Application of corrosion-resistant steels in the chemical industry

 Austenitic steels